robguderian/cs-tech-primer/docs/2_shell/remote.md

 `rsync`, the better way
 ------------------------

-`rsync` is not installed by default no some systems, but is worth installing.
+`rsync` is not installed by default on some systems, but is worth installing.
 It *must* be installed on both the local and remote systems to work.

 `rsync` will compare the local and remote files/file systems, and find